WeilabMSU/OUD-PPI/README.md

 ## Reference

-1. Hongsong Feng, Rana Elladki, Jian Jiang, and Guo-Wei Wei, Machine-learning Analysis of Opioid Use Disorder Informed by MOR, DOR, KOR, NOR and ZOR-Based Interactome Networks, in print (2023).
+1. Hongsong Feng, Rana Elladki, Jian Jiang, and Guo-Wei Wei, Machine-learning Analysis of Opioid Use Disorder Informed by MOR, DOR, KOR, NOR and ZOR-Based Interactome Networks, Computers in Biology and Medicine (2023).

 2. Dong Chen, Jiaxin Zheng, Guo-Wei Wei, and Feng Pan.
 Extracting predictive representations from hundreds of millions of molecules.
 The Journal of Physical Chemistry Letters, 12(44):10793–10801, 2021.